eclipse/epsilon-website/n/mkdocs/docs/doc/eol.md

 ### Ternary Operator

 As of 1.6, EOL has a ternary operator which is a concise way of using if/else as an expression.
 The semantics and syntax are similar to Java, but can be used anywhere as an expression, not only in variable assignments or return statements.
-Listing [\[lst:Ternary\]](#lst:Ternary){reference-type="ref"
-reference="lst:Ternary"} shows some examples of this[^5].
+The listing below shows some examples of this[^5].
 Note that is also possible to use the `else` keyword in place of the colon for separating the true and false expressions for greater clarity.
 As one would expect, the branches are evaluated lazily: only one of the branches is executed and returned as the result of the expression depending on the value of the Boolean expression before the question mark.

 ```
 var result = 2+2==4 ?
 "Yes" : "No";